 Staying connected with David Joel Miller

-Two David Joel Miller Books are available now!
+Three David Joel Miller Books are available now!

 Bumps on the Road of Life.
-Whether you struggle with anxiety, depression, low motivation, or addiction, you can recover.
+(Non-Fiction) Whether you struggle with anxiety, depression, low motivation, or addiction, you can recover.
 Bumps on the Road of Life is the story of how people get off track and how to get your life out of the ditch.

 Casino Robbery is a novel about a man with PTSD who must cope with his symptoms to solve a mystery and create a new life.

-For these and my upcoming books; please visit my Amazon Author Page – David Joel Miller
+For these and my upcoming books; please visit my Author Page – David Joel Miller

 Want the latest blog posts as they publish?
 Subscribe to this blog.